better-ecosystem/better-bar/README.md

 ### In Progress

-- [ ] Recator and organize widgets
+- [ ] Refactor and organize widgets
 - [ ] Add settings for the bar.

 ### Done